aces/Loris/jsx/lib/README.md

                                                                     returns true if e1 >= e2, false if not
 LESS THAN OR EQUAL TO:                                              LEQ( e1, e2 )
                                                                     returns true if e1 <= e2, false if not

+SYNTAX RULES:
+do not use boolean operators as a part of a larger expression; you cannot compute 5+true!!! all whitespace is ignored